Thursday, July 31, 2025

 Forgiveness

-Everyone knows trouble, for some, our trouble was brought by another person and the anguish and pain is with us still.
+Everyone knows trouble.
+For some, our trouble was brought by another person and the anguish and pain is with us still.
 It may seem impossible to forgive that person - don't they deserve a full punishment for what they have done?

 Jesus is here to help; He always wants the best for us (Matthew 7:11); He is the great reconciler and restorer (Colossians 1:19-20).
 I pray that my experience and testimony will help you, I bring understanding from my own healings, and from much study.
 Praise Jesus that the effects of unforgiveness are today being recognised among God's people.